janosgyerik/writing-markdown-well/README.md

 Markdown is meant to make plain-text documents structured and look good.
 Easy to read, easy to write, simple, even without fancy rendering.

-Guiding principles:

-- Redability
-- Semanting correctness
-- Simplicity
-- Compatibility

-TODO: maybe instead of the following intro sub-sections, just go ahead with the final text.

-### Readability

-Valid markdown examples, but which one is easier to read?

-    -Requirements
-    -Building
-    -Running

 ### Semantic correctness

 TODO